 To find your rebate information based on where you live, visit the Rebates and assistance lookup enquiry form as shown here:

-- Calculators – Age Pension Eligibility and Rates (on this page below)
+Calculators – Age Pension Eligibility and Rates (on this page see below)

 Commonwealth Seniors Health Card Income Limits

-The government has legislated an increase in the income limits for the Commonwealth Seniors Health Card.
+In 2022 the government legislated an increase in the income limits for the Commonwealth Seniors Health Card.

 Pensioners’ Asset Test Amendments – Incentivising Downsizing